-The Authority will enter into debt before the end of 2022/23 to fund the recent purchase under the investment strategy.
-Going forward, we are unlikely to be able to fund the replacement of the waste vehicle fleet and other planned capital expenditure out of working capital which is demonstrated by the table above.
+The Authority could potentially enter into debt before the end of 2024/25 to fund the replacement of the waste vehicle fleet and other planned capital expenditure which is demonstrated by the table above.

 The Authority may need to convert some of its current internal borrowing into external borrowing, providing this does not exceed the authorised limit but there are no current plans to borrow in advance of need.